Lane Thomas Player Props: Nationals vs. Twins

 Lane Thomas At The Plate

-- In five games this year (26.3%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (25.0%), Thomas has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once seven times this season (36.8%), including one multi-run game.
+- In eight of 20 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.